Carla-de-Beer/spring-boot-projects/aop-demo/README.md

 `@Pointcut("execution(public String com.example.pointcutadvice.dao.FooDao.findById(Long))")`

-This example pointcut will match exactly the execution of `findById` method of the `FooDao` class.
+This PCD will match exactly the execution of `findById` method of the `FooDao` class.
 This works, but it is not very flexible.
 Suppose we would like to match all the methods of the `FooDao` class, which may have different signatures, return types, and arguments.
 To achieve this, we may use wildcards: